 I’ve also never spent a night in a Shepherd’s hut.
 No Wi-Fi, patchy phone signal, a place to disconnect and unwind.
 It sounded great and I knew what I wanted to do before I came to stay.

-Merrick is the highest mountain in the south of Scotland at 2,766ft it is the longest uninterrupted viewpoint in the UK due to it’s prominence in relation to the surround landscape.
+Merrick is the highest mountain in the south of Scotland at 2,766ft it is the longest uninterrupted viewpoint in the UK due to it’s prominence in relation to the surrounding landscape.
 Views to Northern Ireland, England, the Isle of Man & Arran are all possible.
 As if that wasn’t enough, the walk starts in the beautiful Glen Trool, a long narrow glen with the lovely Loch Trool running through it.
 There is a visitor centre, a campsite and a selection of beautiful walks to enjoy for all abilities.
 Parking at the end of the glen (which is free) brings you to the start of the route for the ‘Merrick Trail’.

 Before you begin, make sure to stroll across from the car park and see ‘Bruce’s Stane’, a wonderful stone with a carved inscription commemorating a victory in the glen by the Scots against an English force prior to the Battle of Bannockburn.

 If you love history it is worth the drive just to see the stone.

 I have climbed Merrick once before but it was in blizzard conditions with absolutely no views.
 The weather forecast was for beautiful weather and it was not wrong.
 As soon as I got out of the car I put on some sunscreen: the sky was pure blue and it was very warm.
 I was already getting excited to see the summit views!

 The Track With Merrick Above and Bothy Below

 Looking Back Above the Treeline